 In Sampford Peverell C of E Primary School, all children join us in their Reception class at the beginning of the school year in which they are five years old.
 All children start full-time on the first day of the autumn term, unless a part time approach is agreed in the interest of the child.

-Before starting in Reception, children will have visited their new classroom for transition visits.
+Before starting in Reception, children will have had a planned transition period to include visiting their new classroom.
 Sampford Peverell C of E Primary School staff also contact prior settings, where appropriate, for information regarding each child's progress, achievements and interests and share the Early Years transition documents to share records.

-Parents/carers have the right to request a deferred entry into Reception.
-Parents/carers of summer-born children have the right to delay entry.
+Parents/carers have the right to request deferred or delayed entry into Reception.
 In both cases, parents/carers must outline their reasons for this request and explain how a deferred or delayed entry is in the best interests of their child.
 Requests for delayed or deferred entry must be made formally in writing to the Headteacher and in good time for allocation of school places.
 Please find a link to the admissions policy here.